 Don’t forget the man cave

 Aside from minimising the amount of harsh chemicals we are introducing into our homes, there are some good wins in cost savings if you are prepared to go back to basics and make your own cleaning solutions from a few cheap simple ingredients.
-For some great cleaning ideas have a read of 7 Ingredients to Transform Your Cleaning Bills.

 For a behind the scenes experience and to get the scoop direct from the design team, be sure to follow us on Instagram, @Carlislehomes.